 I was having dinner with a friend earlier this year, and it was in New Haven, right?

-New Haven, Connecticut.
+In New Haven, Connecticut.

-And so we're sitting there.
+And so I was sitting there.

-I was actually doing a story on democratic politics, not in New Haven, but nearby.
+I was actually doing a story on Democratic politics, not in New Haven, but nearby.

 He's a very left-wing guy.